Wednesday, May 27, 2009

 A few weeks later, I saw them on their bicycles at a nearby shop.
 I waved and smiled.
 They kept on peddling.

 I wished it would be so simple for me--to just keep on peddling.
-My problem, however, was that my bicycle of bible doctrine was beginning wobble.
+My problem, however, was that my bicycle of bible doctrine was beginning to wobble.
 Theology and doctrine were fine, but the ultimate test was how it was lived-out.
 And that was my problem.
 Much of the bible doctrine that I had learned from Col Thieme just wasn’t working.
 God’s plan for my life was not moving along the lines that I expected.

 Smith had proclaimed Rhodesia a “Meritocracy” where the “best” of any race could rise to the top.
 That just wasn’t true.
 Africans could not rise to positions of equality with whites, much less to the top.
 When I shared these concerns with Col Thieme, I was labeled as “unstable and unreliable.”
 The bible doctrine in my soul was apparently malfunctioning according to Thieme.
-And I agreed with him--it wasn’t work for Pegi or me.
+And I agreed with him--it wasn’t working for Pegi or me.

 Next: This Phone May Be Tapped!